Rat Containerization and Complaint Volume: Did NYC's Mandatory Bin Rollout Causally Reduce Rodent Sightings?

 4.4 Cohort and borough heterogeneity#

 The citywide cohort's effect is roughly twice the pilot's.
-Three mechanisms are consistent with this pattern and can't be separated with the current panel:
+Three mechanisms are consistent with this pattern and cannot be separated with the current panel:

 4.5 Robustness#